EECS150/asic_labs_fa21/lab3/spec.md

     make redo-syn HAMMER_EXTRA_ARGS="--stop_after_step init_environment"

-Hammer flow will exit with an error.
-This is expected, as Hammer looks for the final output files to gauge its success.
-We have not yet generated the gate-level Verilog, so we know beforehand that every step except the last one is going to end with an error.
 In this step, Hammer invokes Genus to read the technology libraries and the RTL Verilog files, as well as the constraints we provided in the `design.yml` file.

     make redo-syn HAMMER_EXTRA_ARGS="--stop_after_step syn_generic"

 This step is the **generic synthesis** step.
-In this step, Genus converts our RTL Verilog files read in the previous step to an intermediate format, using technology-independent generic gates.
+In this step, Genus converts our RTL read in the previous step into an intermediate format, made up of technology-independent generic gates.
 These gates are purely for gate-level functional representation of the RTL we have coded, and are going to be used as an input to the next step.
 This step also performs logical optimizations on our design to eliminate any redundant/unused operations.